Triple H: Early life

-Levesque was born in Nashua, New Hampshire.
-He watched his first wrestling match, involving Chief Jay Strongbow, at the age of five.
-He attended Nashua High School, where he played baseball and basketball.
-Following his graduation in 1987, Levesque continued to enter bodybuilding competitions—having taken up bodybuilding at the age of 14 because he wanted to look like professional wrestlers—and won the 1988 Mr. Teenage New Hampshire competition at the age of 19.
-While working as a manager of a gym in Nashua, he was introduced to world champion powerlifter Ted Arcidi, who was employed by WWE at the time.
-Eventually, after numerous attempts, Levesque persuaded Arcidi to introduce him to former wrestler Killer Kowalski, who ran a professional wrestling school in Malden, Massachusetts.
+Paul Michael Levesque was born in Nashua, New Hampshire, on July 27, 1969.
+He has a sister named Lynn.
+His first experience of watching professional wrestling was seeing a match involving Chief Jay Strongbow as a young child, and he took up bodybuilding at the age of 14 because he wanted to look like the professional wrestlers he saw.
+He graduated in 1987 from Nashua High School, where he played baseball and basketball.
+He continued to enter bodybuilding competitions and won the 1988 Mr. Teenage New Hampshire competition at the age of 19.
+While working as the manager of a gym in Nashua, he was introduced to champion powerlifter and professional wrestler Ted Arcidi, who was signed to WWE at the time.
+After numerous attempts, he persuaded Arcidi to introduce him to professional wrestler Killer Kowalski, who ran a professional wrestling school in Malden, Massachusetts.